Nickelodeon (Sweden)

 Nickelodeon is the most popular commercial children's television channel in Sweden.
-SVTB is by far the most popular non-commercial channel, while Disney Channel is a strong second.
+SVTB is by far the most popular non-commercial channel.

 History

 Nickelodeon has been available in Sweden since 1996 when a pan-Scandinavian version was launched on the analogue Viasat platform.
 Since 2001, it has been broadcasting in the digital terrestrial television network.
 This pan-Scandinavian channel used to broadcast between 6 a.m. and 6 p.m. since it started sharing a transponder with TV6 Nature/Action World in the late 1990s.
 In March 2008, Nickelodeon received a license to broadcast between 5 a.m. and 7 p.m. on the terrestrial network.

 On 18 June 2008 the dedicated Swedish version of Nickelodeon was launched with a separate schedule.
 The new channel broadcasts between 5 a.m. and 7 p.m. on most digital pay television platforms.
 Unlike the Pan-Scandinavian channel, which was broadcast from the UK, the Swedish version is broadcast from the Netherlands.

 Since September 2013, Nickelodeon Sweden started to use the new Idents from Nickelodeon USA and Nickelodeon UK & Ireland.

 The channel used to share frequency space with Comedy Central Sweden since the launch of the latter in January 2009.
 The two channels got separate channel slots in November 2013.
 This allowed Nickelodeon Sweden to start broadcasting between 5 a.m. and 9 p.m. on most providers from 15 November.

 Another hour was added to the broadcast day on 1 October 2015.
 After that, the channel would broadcast between 5 a.m. and 10 p.m.